Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

 4 – Using Brown Sugar Works

 You might not think that adding brown sugar to the soy sauce will help to thicken it, but you would be wrong.
-If you don’t want to add a starch ingredient to the soy sauce, then adding brown sugar will be a good option.
+If you don’t want to add a starch ingredient, adding brown sugar will be a good option.

 All you really need to do is add a bit of brown sugar to the soy sauce.
-Allow the soy sauce to simmer and everything should thicken up.
+Allow it to simmer and everything should thicken up.

 The more brown sugar you add, the thicker the soy sauce is going to get.
 This isn’t going to be as fast as using cornstarch or flour, though.